geo200cn/geo200cn.github.io/hw_guidelines.md

 1+1

-1. What does the above code do?
+1. What is the result of the above operation?
 ````
 \